 Retail banking vs. retail digital banking

 As we have discussed earlier, retail banks are simply those banks we see around us and transact with daily.
-The catch with the retail banking system is this: it is a consumer-centric banking model that offers basic monetary services.
+The catch with the customer banking system is this: it is a consumer-centric banking model that offers basic monetary services.
 Some examples of retail banks include Stand chartered bank, Citi Bank, US Bank, Bank of America, Wells Fargo, etc.

 Retail banking vs. commercial banking

 In running a bank, both commercial and retail banking systems work hand in hand to keep the bank profitable.
 Let’s consider this in context, shall we?
-The retail banking system helps the bank pool a good amount of liquidity from deposits made by individual consumers.
+The customer banking industry helps the bank pool a good amount of liquidity from deposits made by individual consumers.
 At the same time, While the commercial banking system is where the funds are used in the form of loans to business entities and government organizations who in turn pay interest to the bank.

 On-premise digital wallet platformMore details

 Retail banking trends have been rapidly evolving in recent years, driven by digital transformation and changing customer expectations.
 The rise of technology has revolutionized the way people interact with their banks, leading to a significant shift towards digital channels and services.